suryaadtmaja/suryaadtmaja/README.md

 ## Hi there 👋

 I'm Surya, a Frontend Developer with over six years of experience building web applications using Vue.js and various JavaScript frameworks.
-On this GitHub profile, you’ll mostly find my experiments, learning projects, and a few miscellaneous snippets.
+On this GitHub profile, you’ll mostly find my day-to-day jobs commit, experiments, learning projects, and a few miscellaneous snippets.

 I began my programming journey with Ruby though I never fully mastered it and later shifted to JavaScript as my primary language.
 In 2024, I started learning Go, driven by a genuine love for exploring programming languages.
 This passion keeps me motivated to continually learn and experiment.